tytydraco/yessleep/out/I_let_out_my_primal_scream_Someone_screamed_back.md

 “I… I don’t know,” I said.

-“You freak,” I heard Glen say as he appeared from behind a desk.
+“You freak,” I heard Glen say as he stood up from behind a desk.
 “I always knew there was something wrong with you.”

 “With me?” came a deep, multilayered voice.
 The silhouette of a man appeared behind Glen as his expression changed to one of shock.
 Before he could turn, hands gripped the sides of his head and quickly twisted with a gruesome *crack*.
 Liam and I grimaced as his body fell to the floor.